Russia's military blames Israel after Syrians shoot down plane

 He added that Russia reserves the right to retaliate, but did not specify how.

-Dmitry Peskov, the spokesman for President Vladimir Putin, told reporters on Tuesday that the Kremlin is analyzing reports.
-He stopped short of blaming Israel for the incident.
+But Dmitry Peskov, the spokesman for President Vladimir Putin, stopped short of blaming Israel for the incident.

-Israel's military declined to comment, as did the prime minister's office and the Foreign Ministry.
+Israel's military later offered condolences over the Russian deaths but said the Syrian government should be held "fully responsible" for the incident.

 Moscow said its plane disappeared from radar screens as it came in to land at the Hmeymim air base near Latakia in western Syria late Monday, at the same time as Israeli jets and French naval vessels were mounting airstrikes on targets in the same area.